 Help Wanted...
 The cache box is cracked.
 If any future cachers are able to bring a small replacement box to this location, I would be very grateful.
 If you live on St Maarten and can help with occasional mainenance, then I would love to hear from you.

-This cache is at the top of the mountain which overlooks the cruise ship port of St Maarten.
+This is the second of my Caribbean Island 'Mountain Climb' Caches.
+The cache is at the top of the mountain which overlooks the cruise ship port of St Maarten.
 The mountain is only just over 200m tall, and the cache is just a small one, but the special part is the journey and the spectacular views once you get there.

 I did originally try to climb the mountain directly from the south side, but the steep slopes / rocky ground / thorny bushes make an approach from this side practically impossible.
 The best standard approach up the mountain is using the winding roads from the south-eastern side.

 If you are going to walk there from the cruise ship, make no mistake - it is a hard 5 km (3 mile) walk, up steep roads and paths, with rocky uneven ground.
 The walk will take you at least 1 hour (each way).
 You can go most of the way by taxi or 4WD, or perhaps even a scooter, and then the journey would take no longer than 10 minutes.
 On my first attempt at climbing the mountain, I twice tried to leave the road, to find a path through the thickets and brush, but each time I was unable to make it more than a few metres because of very steep inclines or thorny bushes.
 Again, if you have very good hiking boots, thorn resistant clothes and a machete then you may find a route through where I was unsuccessful.